-- (c) the candidate has: - i not nominated for a higher office than Regional Director; or - ii nominated for a higher office than Regional Director and is not elected to the higher office; and - (d) the candidate is the only candidate. - 86.3 The Nomination, Remuneration and Culture Committee must declare a candidate elected to the office of Regional Councillor referred to in clause 72.1(c), regardless of whether the candidate holds or is also elected to a higher office, if: - (a) nominations have closed; and - (b) the candidate is the only candidate. - 86.4 For the purposes of this clause 86, the hierarchy of offices is as set out in clause 99.4. - 87.
-Conducting ballots - 87.1 Subject to clause 86, ballots must be held for the offices of General President, Commodity Council President, Regional Director, Regional President and Regional Councillor. - 87.2 A roll for each ballot must be prepared at the direction of the returning officer. - 87.3 The returning officer must ensure the roll: - (a) states the name of each financial voting member (of the Company or the Region, as the case may be) when nominations for the election close, in alphabetical order; and - (b) states each member's address, opposite their name; - (c) states the Region and the Commodity Council(s), if any, to which member belongs; and - (d) is completed when nominations for the election close. - 87.4 The Company must give the returning officer: - (a) a copy of its register of members; and - (b) access to the Company's records reasonably necessary for the returning officer to ensure the roll is accurate. - 87.5 The returning officer must make the roll for the election available for inspection: - (a) in the period of time that: - i starts on the day after the roll is completed under clause 87.3; and - ii ends 30 days after the result of the election is declared; and - (b) at the Company's registered office when it is open for business. - 87.6 A candidate, member or other person authorised by the returning officer may at the times and places stated in the above clause: - (a) inspect the roll, free of charge; or - (b) take a copy of the roll or part of the roll.
+- 86.1 Subject to clause 85, ballots must be held for the offices of General President, Commodity Council President, Regional Director, Regional President and Regional Councillor. - 86.2 A roll for each ballot must be prepared at the direction of the returning officer. - 86.3 The returning officer must ensure the roll: - (a) states the name of each financial voting member (of the Company or the Region, as the case may be) when nominations for the election close, in alphabetical order; and - (b) states each member's address, opposite their name; - (c) states the Region and the Commodity Council(s), if any, to which member belongs; and - (d) is completed when nominations for the election close. - 86.4 The Company must give the returning officer: - (a) a copy of its register of members; and - (b) access to the Company's records reasonably necessary for the returning officer to ensure the roll is accurate. - 86.5 The returning officer must make the roll for the election available for inspection: - (a) in the period of time that: - i. starts on the day after the roll is completed under clause 86.3; and - ii. ends 30 days after the result of the election is declared; and - (b) at the Company's registered office when it is open for business. - 86.6 A candidate, member or other person authorised by the returning officer may at the times and places stated in the above clause: - (a) inspect the roll, free of charge; or - (b) take a copy of the roll or part of the roll.

-- 87.7 Notwithstanding clause 87.3, if a financial voting member's name does not appear on the roll, the member may apply to the returning officer to have the member's name included on the roll. - 87.8 If the returning officer is satisfied the member was a financial voting member when nominations for the election closed, the returning officer must include the member's name on the roll. - 87.9 The Company must give each candidate equal opportunity to express their views to the Company's members in a statement for the election.
-The statement must be: - (a) distributed by the returning officer to each voter with the voting material for the election under clause 90.1; - (b) paid for by the Company; and - (c) published in the manner determined by the Board.
+- 86.7 Notwithstanding clause 86.3, if a financial voting member's name does not appear on the roll, the member may apply to the returning officer to have the member's name included on the roll. - 86.8 If the returning officer is satisfied the member was a financial voting member when nominations for the election closed, the returning officer must include the member's name on the roll. - 86.9 The Company must give each candidate equal opportunity to express their views to the Company's members in a statement for the election.
+The statement must be: - (a) distributed by the returning officer to each voter with the voting material for the election under clause 89.1; - (b) paid for by the Company; and - (c) published in the manner determined by the Board.

-88. Voting material
+87. Voting material